 Is the South Australian Museum open?

 In line with the South Australian Government’s Roadmap for easing COVID-19 restrictions, the South Australian Museum is now open.
-On your visit you will be able to experience the entire Museum – this includes the Shop, Café, and our temporary exhibitions Dogs: a story of our best friend and McMahon Collection.
+On your visit you will be able to experience the entire Museum – this includes the Shop, Café, and our temporary exhibition the McMahon Collection.

 To guarantee you have a comfortable and safe visit, you will notice some changes at the Museum upon reopening.
 Read on to learn more.